 - Papers can be written in either German or English (BE).

-- Please submit each paper both as a Microsoft Word and as a PDF file.
+- Please submit each paper as a Microsoft Word file.

-- Submissions should be Word processed using Times New Roman 12 point font and with 1.5 line spacing.
-Sections which quote at length (more than three lines) should be indented without punctuation marks.
+- Sections which quote at length (more than three lines) should be indented without punctuation marks and use Times New Roman 11 point font.

 - Shorter quotations should be set in single quotation marks.
 For quotations in languages other than English/ German a translation should be given in brackets.